spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 	- The onus is on programmers to add support for new types by subclassing [AccumulatorV2](https://spark.apache.org/docs/2.2.0/api/scala/index.html#org.apache.spark.util.AccumulatorV2) as shown [here](https://spark.apache.org/docs/2.2.0/rdd-programming-guide.html#accumulators).

 4. **Will the strategy to cache reference-data remain same for both spark-batch and spark-streaming job?**
 	- For batch job, the collect statement will happen only once at the driver because there's only one batch.
-So, we can maybe just write the collected corpus into a file directly instead of a global corpus.
+So, we can maybe just write the aggregated corpus into a file directly instead of collecting it as a global corpus as shown below:
 	```
 	partitionCorpusDf.groupBy($”key”)
 		.agg(sum($”value”))
-		.collect()
 		.foreach(x => {
 			// write x to file
 		})
 		```
 	- For a streaming job, the collect will happen once per every new incoming batch of data.
 So, there's a need to merge the batch-wise counts in the global corpus.
-Saving the globalCorpus can be done by a shutdown hook where we save it into some backend or file right before shutting down.
+Saving the globalCorpus into S3 or some database using a shutdown hook right before our streaming application shuts down.

 ### Key Takeouts
 Hopefully, this article gave you a perspective to:
 - Not think about updating broadcast variable
-- Instead, think of collecting the changes to reference data at one place and compute it in a distributed fashion.
+- Instead, think of collecting changes to the reference data at one place i.e., at driver node and compute it in a distributed fashion.

-Part2 will continue discussing about how to weave this reference-data with input stream..
+You still have a requirement to use the update reference-data?
+Check out Part-2 where am going to demo ways to weave updated reference-data with input-stream..